img

 The course is offered at Coursera

-The course teaches how to be this person for oneself and others and will help promote these practices among Ukrainian teachers.
+The course teaches how to coach oneself and others, and will help promote these practices among Ukrainian teachers.

 img img